-We are subject to income tax, indirect tax or other tax claims by tax agencies in jurisdictions in which we conduct business.
+We are a U.S.-based multinational company subject to income tax, indirect tax or other tax claims in multiple U.S. and foreign tax jurisdictions in which we conduct business.
 Significant judgment is required in determining our worldwide provision for income taxes.
 Tax laws are dynamic and subject to change as new laws are passed and new interpretations of the law are issued or applied.
 Any changes to tax laws could have a material adverse effect on our tax obligations and effective tax rate.
+Our income tax obligations could be affected by many factors, including, but not limited to, changes to our corporate operating structure, intercompany arrangements, and tax planning strategies.